 When we bought this townhouse, one of the first features I fell in love with was the stunning kitchen island.
-It set the tone for the entire bottom floor and adding a whole new level of functionality of the kitchen as well.
+It set the tone for the entire bottom floor and added a whole new functionality to the kitchen.

 When purchasing or remodeling your kitchen, your first order of business is deciding if you want a kitchen island, and if so, what layout.
 There are open or closed concepts and a variety of layout options as well.

 - U-Shaped – U-Shaped kitchens are a lot more common in older homes as well as in smaller residences.
 These layouts utilize three walls or cabinet sections and are great for storage space as well.

 - L-Shaped – The L-Shaped layout is a very smart design and perfect for small and medium-sized kitchens.
 Its versatile shape consists of countertops on two adjoining walls that are perpendicular which forms the L shape.
 The L Shape is perfect for eliminating traffic plus, you can easily add dining space and work zones too.